6uf/mcsn/documents/Commands.md

 - `go run . auto 3n -d delay` attempts to snipe upcoming 3n names, "123".
 - `go run . auto list -d delay` snipes names from your names.txt file.

+- `go run . proxy -u username -d delay` Snipes names using proxies.
+- `go run . proxy 3c -d delay` this attempts to snipe all upcoming 3c using proxies.
+- `go run . proxy 3l -d delay` this attempts to snipe all upcoming 3l using proxies.
+- `go run . proxy 3n -d delay` this attempts to snipe all upcoming 3n using proxies.

 # Fun Commands and Extra Info

 These commands are mainly added for preference or user experience.